sishtiaq/RSE16/writeup.md

 giving feedback on.

-My rough notes in preparing for this session are at https://github.com/sishtiaq/HappyRSE.
+My rough notes in preparing for this session are at https://github.com/sishtiaq/RSE16.
 Photos of the flipcharts are there too.
-These are all available for you to use, if you want to run something like this yourself.
+If you want to use anything there to run something yourself, please do.

 # Thanks

 Zoe

-Sam and Jo , Cambridgeshire Parenting
+Sam Bishop and Jo Seymour, Family Workers, Cambridgeshire County Council

 Ben Hall, Tom Crick.
 John Bronskill, Matthew Johnson.